Lombiq/DotNest-Knowledge-Base/topics/lombiq-hosting-suite.md

 The below modules improve how maintenance tasks can be executed on Orchard applications.

 - [Lombiq.Hosting.Readonly](http://orchardreadonly.codeplex.com/): adds the ability to set a site into read-only mode (i.e. no content can be saved but the site is viewable normally).
 This enables safe deployment scenarios where before updating the application its database is backed up, as Readonly prevents data loss in such a transitional state.
-- [Lombiq.Hosting.RecipeRemoteExecutor](http://reciperemoteexecutor.codeplex.com/): allows to execute recipes (for a single site or for multiple sites in a multi-site setup) through an authenticated web API.
+- [Lombiq.Hosting.RecipeRemoteExecutor](http://reciperemoteexecutor.codeplex.com/): allows to execute recipes (for a single tenant or for multiple tenants in a multi-tenant setup) through an authenticated web API.
 This is a lightweight option to make automatable changes to Orchard sites remotely.

 ### No down-time deployment